| Level |

 Online Investigation

 Receiving proper dental care is essential for good health, but having access to this care isn’t available to all people around the world.
-Use the Internet to identify and find out information about at least two volunteer organizations that provide free dental care to people in need.
+Use the internet to identify and find out information about at least two volunteer organizations that provide free dental care to people in need.

 - What is the name of the organization?